 If you need information on how to obtain these documents, please consult our Notarial Services and Official Documents page.

-Children born to an Australian parent, outside of Australia, must obtain a Citizenship by Descent Certificate through the Australian High Commission in London, before they can apply for an Australian Passport.
+Children born to an Australian parent, outside of Australia, must obtain a Citizenship by Descent Certificate through the Department of Home Affairs, before they can apply for an Australian Passport.